nagasudhirpulla/taming_python/blog/skills/install_package_from_source.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision
 <hr/>

-In this post we
+In this post we will learn how to install python packages from source code.
+This scenario can occur where the computer does not have internet access.

-### Install specific version of a python package
+### Steps t

 ### Further Reading